build2-packaging/lua/README.md

 ## Development Setup
 The development setup for this repository uses the standard `bdep`-based workflow.
-For guidance on package maintenance, please see [The `build2` Toolchain Introduction](https://build2.org/build2-toolchain/doc/build2-toolchain-intro.xhtml), [The `build2` Build System Manual](https://build2.org/build2/doc/build2-build-system-manual.xhtml), and [The `build2` Packaging Guidelines](https://build2.org/build2-toolchain/doc/build2-toolchain-packaging.xhtml).
+For general information and guidance on package maintenance, please see the [`build2` Documentation](https://build2.org/doc.xhtml).

 First, clone the repository via SSH or HTTPS.